coldfumonkeh/CFWavPlayer/README.md

 You can use `CFWavPlayer` to play multiple sounds at once through the browser.
 Because who doesn't like wav-induced headaches?

-Before we play the audio in `player1`, we can get the duration (in microseconds) from the underlying Java Clip instance.
+Before we play the audio in `player1` we can get the duration (in microseconds) from the underlying Java Clip instance.
 We can then convert that duration into milliseconds and pass it into the `wait()` method on `player2`, after which we'll tell it to stop playing.

 Running this, both sounds will start and end at the same time, the second looping until the first one finishes.

-The parallel play doesn't seem work in Lucee (yet), but I have tested it and it is working on Adobe ColdFusion 2018.
+The parallel play doesn't seem work in Lucee (yet) but I have tested it and it is working on Adobe ColdFusion 2018.

 ```
 WavBuilder = new com.coldfumonkeh.CFWavPlayer.WavBuilder();